mariliahoshino/Protocol_CAN/README.md

 for use a vehicle is necessary change the messages according to the library of your vehicle

+For this I used another ESP32 for receiver the signal and display in my cell phone via Bluetooth

+After this I received 3 signals interesting for my

 In my case I need send 3 signals
 There are